turingschool/front-end-curriculum/projects/jet-fuel.md

 On a separate dedicated git branch, open your server file.
 For each line of the server file, put a comment on the line that explains what the line below is doing.
 Be as explicit as necessary.

+### Project File Structure

-**Project File Structure:** Here is how we would like you to structure your project files.
+Here is how we would like you to structure your project files.

 ```
 jet-fuel